Haizhouzhou/sopra-fs25-group-28-client/README.md

 ## Introduction

-**ACCUMULATE wealth!**
+Two, three, or four players.
+One goal: build the most prestigious trade empire—who will rise to the top?

-Collect gems—emeralds, diamonds, sapphires, onyx, rubies—and use them to purchase Development Cards.
-Each card grants you a permanent bonus (a “discount” on future purchases) and prestige points.
+Splendor Online is a web-based multiplayer board game where players compete to collect gems, attract nobles, and claim victory through wealth and influence.
+Every turn, you’ll gather gems—emeralds(Greem Gem), diamonds(White Gem), sapphires((Blue Gem)), onyx((Black Gem)), rubies((Red Gem))—and use them to purchase Development Cards.
+These cards give you permanent bonuses (discounts for future purchases) and earn you prestige points.

-**EXERT YOUR INFLUENCE…**
-As soon as you acquire enough bonuses in the right colors, Noble Tiles visit you automatically.
-Each Noble awards additional prestige points.
+But it’s not just about buying cards.
+Earn enough bonuses in the right colors, and Noble Tiles will seek you out, rewarding you with extra prestige points.
+The first player to reach 15 prestige points triggers the endgame—and whoever holds the highest total wins.

-**CLAIM your trade empire!**
-The game ends when a player reaches **15 prestige points**.
-Whoever has the highest total then is crowned the winner.

-This web-based Splendor brings the classic tabletop experience online, supporting real-time multiplayer, chat, turn timers, and optional AI advice.
+Play with 2–4 friends in real-time online matches, chat as you compete, keep an eye on the turn timer, and if you’re feeling stuck?
+Turn on the AI Advisor for some strategic tips (or chaotic suggestions).

+Whether you’re a seasoned Splendor pro or a newcomer ready to build your empire, Splendor Online brings the classic tabletop experience straight to your browser—no setup, no cleanup, just pure fun.

 ## Technologies